Cleaner Living · April 26, 2026 · 5 min read

 Do plastic containers really shed microplastics?

 Heavily-scored or microwaved plastic containers shed measurable particles, especially with hot or fatty food.
+A 2023 study from the University of Nebraska measured millions of particles released from microwaved baby-food containers.
 Cold storage of dry food in newer plastic is a much smaller exposure pathway.

-Borosilicate with snap-lock lids and silicone gaskets.
-Avoid containers where the lid is bonded to the glass — they fail at the joint.
+Glasslock or Pyrex with snap-lock lids and silicone gaskets.
+Avoid sets where the lid is bonded to the glass — they fail at the seal.

 $